iwatkot/affirmbot_config/README.md

-This is an example of repository for [affirmbot](https://github.com/iwatkot/affirmbot).
+This is an example of a repository with custom templates for [affirmbot](https://github.com/iwatkot/affirmbot).